How to add zeros before number in javascript

 • Numbers are often displayed in tables or lists with a fixed width to improve alignment.

 In JavaScript, you can add leading zeros to a number by converting it to a string and then using string manipulation functions.
 These methods return strings, not numbers.
-If you need to perform mathematical operations, convert the padded string back to a number using parseInt() or parseFloat().
+If you need to perform mathematical operations, convert the padded string back to a number.

-The padStart() method in JavaScript is a string method that adds another string (called the padding) to the beginning of the original string until it reaches a specified length.
+1. Using padStart() method, which adds another string (called the padding) to the beginning of the original string until it reaches a specified length.

-The string slice() method in JavaScript is a way to extract a part of a string and return it as a new string.
+1. Using slice() method, which extracts a part of a string and return it as a new string.
 The method takes two arguments: the start index and the end index of the part to extract.
 The start index is inclusive, but the end index is exclusive.
 You can use negative indexes to count from the end of the string.

 You can pad leading zeros to a number by concatenating the number with a string of zeros, and then slicing the desired length from the end.